 If you're using an older version of macOS, you can record the screen using Quicktime Player.
 Just open the app (which is installed by default)

-When it's released, Android Q will include its own screen recorder.
-If you've installed the Android Q beta, you can give it a try by opening the 'Settings' menu and selecting 'About phone'.
+Android 13 includes its own screen recorder, which you can find by opening the 'Settings' menu and selecting 'About phone'.
 Tap the version number seven times, then enter your unlock credentials when prompted.
 This will put the phone in developer mode, letting you test features that aren't yet fully finished.

-If you're not using Android Q, you'll need a third-party screen recorder from the Google Play Store.
+If you're using Android Pie or earlier, you'll need a third-party screen recorder from the Google Play Store.
 Such apps are very popular, so there's no shortage of shoddily made or outright malicious ones available.

 If you want to record gameplay footage, Google Play Games has a built-in screen recorder that will start capturing footage automatically when you launch a game.
 For anything else, we recommend AZ Screen Recorder.
 It's simple to use, and packed with handy features.
 The free version is excellent, but extra options are available for a small fee.